-- Here, you can access the broker’s various registrations and licenses.
+- This section will tell you about the broker’s various registrations and licenses.
 It also contains a list of any qualification exams he or she has passed to gain wider access to the securities industry.
 In order to be licensed to trade most securities, a broker must pass the Series 7 exam.

 - Registration and Employment History

-- This section breaks down the broker’s employment history over the last 10 years.
+- From this section, you’ll learn about the broker’s employment history over the last 10 years.
 These may include jobs outside the securities industry, but they generally don’t.
 It also provides a listing of registered securities firms where the broker is or has been registered with.

 Brokerage Firm Information on FINRA BrokerCheck

-While you’ll surely want to learn about the advisor or broker you might work with, the firm itself matters just as much.
-In turn, learning about the firm may give you some insight into the kinds of overarching practices the firm engages in.
+While you’ll surely want to learn about the advisor or broker you may work with, the firm itself matters, too.
+Learning about the firm may give you some insight into the kinds of overarching practices your advisor/broker engages in.
 Much of the firm information found on BrokerCheck may overlap with what’s available for a broker, but things are typically more general.
 Check out what you’ll find below:

 - Report Summary

-- Through this section, you can take a look over the firm’s services and history.
+- From this section, you’ll learn about the firm’s services and history.
 It also shows where the firm is licensed to operate and its addresses.
-Here, you can also access the link to the firm’s SEC profile if it is an investment advisor in addition to a brokerage.
+Additionally, you can access the link to the firm’s SEC profile if it is an investment advisor in addition to a brokerage.

 - Firm Profile

-- This segment contains a detailed breakdown of the firm’s structure.
-It includes the firm’s founding date, as well as the names and titles of its largest shareholders and leaders.
+- This part contains a detailed breakdown of the firm’s structure.
+It includes the firm’s founding date and the names and titles of its largest shareholders and leaders.